 During the event, the participants spread their love and exercise their passion for cultures and languages, share tips and experiences, and most importantly use and practice many languages to discuss, listen, learn, and socialize with one another.
 Learners, teachers, enthusiasts, beginners, professionals, scientists, educators, Polyglot Gathering is here for all of us!
 Are you ready to join?

-Are you ready for not one, but two Polyglot Gatherings in 2022?
+Are you ready for two Polyglot Gatherings in 2024?

 This year we have prepared for you two events:

 - The Polyglot Gathering Online from February 29 to March 3.

 - The Polyglot Gathering in Prague, Czech Republic from May 15 to 19.
 Registration will be available soon.
 Subscribe to the newsletter below so we can inform you when it is open.